2020 RAM 2500 and 3500 American Pickups in Australia: What You Need to Know They’re among...

 What exactly is an ingrown toenail?

-Mark Lin is Australia’s leading sports podiatrist, Principal Sports Podiatrist and Director of Sydney-based Footwork Podiatry, and he says “Improper nail trimming, tight-fitting footwear, trauma or pressure from the adjacent toes can cause the edge of the nail to grow into the skin, causing inflammation, swelling, infection and pain.”
+Mark Lin is Australia’s leading sports podiatrist, Principal Sports Podiatrist and Director of The Footwork Clinic in Sydney, New South Wales, and he says “Improper nail trimming, tight-fitting footwear, trauma or pressure from the adjacent toes can cause the edge of the nail to grow into the skin, causing inflammation, swelling, infection and pain.”

 Fortunately, there are some effective remedies you can try at home before seeing a podiatrist for this common ailment, says Lin.